MathisBurger/genDev2024/README.md

 Therefore, there could be a mobile app or a better-optimized web application.
 In the case of building a mobile app, I would use
 React Native due to its cross-platform capability (both iOS and Android), and the fact that core components, like the APIService of the web application, can still be reused.

+Furthermore, to ensure that the application functions correctly even after updating some software components, I would carry out testing through both UnitTests and end-to-end (e2e) tests.